-We may enter into licensing or collaborations with other third parties for the development or commercialization of our product candidates, including the EGP-437 Combination Product.
+We may enter into collaborations with other third parties for the development or commercialization of our product candidates, including the EGP-437 Combination Product.
 If our collaborations are not successful, we may not be able to capitalize on the market potential of these product candidates.

 We expect to utilize a variety of types of collaboration, distribution and other marketing arrangements with third parties to commercialize the EGP-437 Combination Product in markets outside the U.S. We also may enter into arrangements with third parties to perform these services in the U.S. if we do not establish our own sales, marketing and distribution capabilities in the U.S. or if we determine that such third-party arrangements are otherwise beneficial.
 We also may seek third-party collaborators for development and commercialization of other product candidates.
 Our likely collaborators for any sales, marketing, distribution, development, licensing or broader collaboration arrangements include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies and biotechnology companies.
-To date, the only such agreement we have entered into is our Valeant Licensing Agreement.
+We are not currently party to any such arrangement.
 Our ability to generate revenues from these arrangements will depend on our collaborators' abilities and efforts to successfully perform the functions assigned to them in these arrangements.

-Any such collaborations that we enter into may pose a number of risks, including the following:
+Any future collaborations that we enter into, may pose a number of risks, including the following: